DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/grouping.md

 To set up a simple static DataGrid grouping, use the `GroupingState`, `LocalGrouping` and `TableGroupRow` plugins.

-In the following example, we use the controlled mode by specifying the `grouping` property of the `GroupingState` plugin.
-Since there is no UI and the end-user can't change grouping, it's not necessary to handle the `groupingChange` event of the same plugin.
+In the following example, we enable the controlled mode by defining the `grouping` property of the `GroupingState` plugin.
+Handling the `groupingChange` event in not required in this example because there is no UI allowing a user to change grouing options.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/grouping/local-grouping-static)